AlibabaCloudDocs/oss/intl.en-US/Console User Guide/Manage buckets/Data Processing/Configure decompression rules for ZIP packages.md

 -   We recommend that you encode your object or folder names in UTF-8 or GB 2312.
 Otherwise, the decompressed object or folder names may be corrupted or the decompression process may be interrupted.
 -   If the storage class of a ZIP package is Archive or Cold Archive, you must restore the object before it can be decompressed.
 -   If the decompression of a ZIP package takes more than 10 minutes, the ZIP package fails to be decompressed.
 -   ZIP package decompression is a value-added service.
 Function Compute calculates the fees based on the amount of time it takes to decompress ZIP packages.
-For more information, see[Billing methods](https://www.alibabacloud.com/help/zh/doc-detail/54301.htm).
+For more information, see [Billing methods](https://www.alibabacloud.com/help/zh/doc-detail/54301.htm).

 ## Configure decompression rules for ZIP packages